ElliotKillick/Mido/README.md

 Mido makes downloading the latest release of Windows from **official** Microsoft servers a breeze so you can quickly get your VMs (or even physical machines) up & running in no time!
 No jumping though hoops to download the newest release of Windows the **second** Microsoft releases it required: just one command and you're done!
 It's very well-suited to full automation if you just want to set it and forget it too.

 All in one super simple & secure script.
 Comes with advanced features like download resumption, SHA-256 checksum verification, and downloading many different Windows versions in a single command.
-Did I mention it's written in *pure* POSIX sh (w/ few coreutils) + curl so it will run anywhere (even on Windows with WSL or MSYS2)?
+Did I mention it's written in *pure* POSIX sh (w/ few coreutils) + curl so it will run anywhere (even on Windows with WSL or an MSYS2 shell)?
 So robust, very minimalist!

 #### ❌ `https://www.microsoft.com/en-us/software-download/windows11`